s-taylor/time-walk/README.md

 ## What still needs doing

-* add getter methods (including default output type)
 * Allow setting a default output type
+* Add setter method (including setting default output type)
 * Test between from and to validations
 * finalise readme
 * publishing to npm